DEVOTIONALS

 help me to trust You completely.
 Give me the courage

-to follow Your advice even if I struggle with understanding
+to follow Your advice even and especially if I have a

 About Don Woodruff